Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring MVC - Number Range Validation validating that a form has a value between 0-10](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-RangeValidation): This program demonstrates __@Min__ and __@Max__ annotation usage, for validating that a variable in a form is between numbers 0-10, and displaying the appropriate error message if an value is greater or less than the set _min_ & _max_.

+- [Spring MVC - Regular Expression Validation, Using regex to validate a postal code field in our form](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-RegexValidation): This program demonstrates the __@Pattern(regexp)__ annotation to validate our variable in Customer.java by using regular expressions.

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._